What is Financial Aid?

 1. Apply for Admission

 Before your financial aid can be processed, you'll have to apply for admissions.
-Creating an account is simple and straightforward.
-You can always take a break and come back to your online application.
+Creating an account is easy and will allow you the option to save your application at any time and complete it at a later time.

 2. Complete the FAFSA

-File the Free Application for Federal Student Aid (FAFSA) online.
-Undergraduate students, keep in mind that all South Carolina residents must complete the FAFSA no later than June 30th to qualify for the South Carolina Tuition Grant.
+File the FAFSA online.
+Undergraduate students, keep in mind that all South Carolina residents must complete the FAFSA no later than June 30th (of the year starting college) to qualify for the South Carolina Tuition Grant.

 The priority deadline for Undergraduate students is June 30th.